Heat kernel asymptotics for scaling limits of isoradial graphs: Euclidean Limit

 and thus the following bound on the density of $\widehat{Z}$ with respect to $\lambda$, which exists by the Radon--Nikodym theorem:

 Let $A$ be the event that the line segment connecting $\widehat{Z}$ and $\widehat{Z}'$ intersects with $B_h(w)$.
-By Lemma \ref{lem:spanning-tree}, there is a constant $C_5$ such that the Euclidean ball $B_{C_5nh}(w)$ of radius $C_5nh$ around $w$ satisfies for all $w\in B^h_{cn} (u)$.
+By Lemma \ref{lem:spanning-tree}, there is a constant $C_5$ such that the Euclidean ball $B_{C_5nh}(w)$ of radius $C_5nh$ around $w$ satisfies for all $w\in B^h_{2n} (u)$.
 We obtain

-A scaling argument shows that the expression on the right hand side is $(C_4/C_5)^2$ times the probability that the line segment joining two uniformly distributed points in the unit ball intersects with $B_{n^{-1}}(0)$.
+A scaling argument shows that the expression on the right hand side is proportional to the probability that the line segment joining two uniformly distributed points in the ball of radius $C_5$ centered in $0$ intersects with $B_{n^{-1}}(0)$.
 But the minimal distance between such a random line segment and the origin is a continuous random variable with finite density such that the probability of intersecting $B_{n^{-1}}(0)$ is bounded by a constant times $n^{-1}$.
 This concludes the proof of \eqref{eq:line-crossing}. \end{proof}